OpenS2S: Advancing Fully Open-Source End-to-End Empathetic Large Speech Language Model: Data Collection

 For each speech instruction, we annotate its transcribed text, emotion, age, and gender based on the matched seed audio.
 Both the semantic content and paralinguistic labels are input into Qwen3-32B-Instruct with "thinking mode" enabled.
 Inspired by LLaMA-Omni, we prompt the model to generate concise, dialogue-appropriate, and empathetic text responses.
 We then prompt the same model to infer the appropriate emotional tone for delivering the response, conditioned on the original instruction, the response content, and the paralinguistic features of the input speech.
 Finally, we use a consistent reference voice as a prompt and control CosyVoice2 via instruction prompts to synthesize emotionally expressive speech responses.

 Through this systematic construction process, we obtain an empathetic speech instruction dataset characterized by multi-dimensional emotion annotation, expressive emotional delivery, and diverse speaker profiles.
 The statistics of the constructed data are presented in Figure~\ref{fig:all_stats}.
 In total, we construct 50k English and 50k Chinese speech-to-speech empathetic samples.
-The input speech includes three types of paralinguistic information tags (i.e. emotion, gender, age)), and the output speech is fixed as a young female voice responding with different emotions.
+The input speech includes three types of paralinguistic information tags (i.e. emotion, gender, age), and the output speech is fixed as a young female voice responding with different emotions. [\textbf{UPDATE (October 2025)} In the V1.5 version, we expand the training data using the same approach, introducing approximately 200K English and 200K Chinese speech-to-speech empathetic samples.]

 To retain the model’s general instruction-following capabilities beyond empathetic dialogue, we further incorporate general-purpose data.
 Specifically, we extract 50k English instructions from Instruct200K~\cite{fang2024llama}, translate them into Chinese using Qwen3-32B-Instruct, and select seed audio with neutral emotional labels to convert these instructions into speech.
-Applying the same speech response generation process as above, we obtain an additional 100k bilingual speech-to-speech instruction pairs.
+Applying the same speech response generation process as above, we obtain an additional 100k bilingual speech-to-speech instruction pairs.[\textbf{UPDATE (October 2025)} In the V1.5 version, we incorporate all data from Instruct200K, resulting in 400K bilingual speech-to-speech instruction pairs.]

 Lastly, we observe that training solely on speech-to-speech data can impair the model’s ability to respond to text inputs: while the language model remains capable of generating reasonable text, the speech decoder fails to produce valid speech tokens when conditioned on text instruction.
 To mitigate this, we extract text-to-speech instruction samples from the general speech-to-speech dataset, ensuring the model can jointly handle both text and speech inputs during inference.